Vrncanac/home-assistant.io/source/_integrations/axion_dmx.markdown

 | ----------------------- | ----------------------------------------------------- |
 | `channel`               | The entity ID of the light (the DMX channel number starting from 1) to be controlled.          |
 | `rgbww_color`           | The color to set, specified as an RGBWW value.          |

+## Removal instructions

+To remove the Axion Lighting integration from Home Assistant:

+1. Navigate to Settings > Devices & Services.

+2. Locate the Axion Lighting integration.

+3. Click Options (three-dot menu) and select Delete.

+4. Confirm the removal.

+This will delete the integration and remove all associated entities from Home Assistant.
+If needed, you can re-add the integration at any time following the installation steps.